alexkanavos/text-to-morse-code/README.md

 - Each morse "character" is seperated from the next one with a space.
 - Morse code words are seperated with a slash "/" character.

-## Requirements

-To run this program, you need to have the following installed:

-- Python 3.x

 ## Installation

 1. Clone this repository to your local machine: